 In 2016, the Company adopted the 2016 Plan.
 The 2016 Plan, which provides for the issuance of up to 1,000,000 shares of authorized Company common stock.
-As of December 31, 2017, there were approximately 684,416 shares available for future issuance.
-The 2016 Plan provides for the issuance of stock-based compensation awards, including stock options, common stock, restricted stock, restricted stock units and other forms.
+As of December 31, 2016, there were approximately 971,514 shares available for future issuance.
+The 2016 Plan provides for the issuance of stock-based compensation awards, including stock options, common stock, restricted stock units and other forms.
 Stock option grant prices awarded under the 2016 Plan may not be less than the fair market value of the common stock subject to such option on the grant date, and the term of stock options shall extend no more than ten years after the grant date.
 The 2016 Plan terminates May 5, 2026.

 In 2006, Legacy Dawson adopted the Legacy Dawson Plan, which was amended and restated in connection with the Merger.
 The Legacy Dawson Plan provided for the issuance of stock-based compensation awards, including stock options, common stock, restricted stock, restricted stock units and other forms.
 Stock option grant prices awarded under the Legacy Dawson Plan were required to be no less than the fair market value of the common stock subject to such option on the grant date, and the term of stock options was limited to no more than ten years after the grant date.
-The Legacy Dawson Plan terminated on November 28, 2016 and, upon the effectiveness of the 2016 Plan on May 5, 2016, has had no shares available for future issuance.
+The Legacy Dawson Plan terminated on November 28, 2016 and, upon the effectiveness of the 2016 Plan on May 5, 2016, no shares have been available under the Legacy Dawson Plan for future issuance.